Nonstationary Reinforcement Learning with Linear Function Approximation: Introduction

-\paragraph{Nonstationary RL} The last relevant line of work is on dynamic regret analysis of nonstationary MDPs mostly without function approximation~\cite{auer2009near,ortner2020variational,cheung2019learning,fei2020dynamic,cheung2019hedging}.
-The work of~\cite{auer2009near} considers the setting in which the MDP is piecewise-stationary and allowed to change in $l$ times for the reward and transition functions.
-They show that \texttt{UCRL2} with restart achieves $\tilde{O}((l+1)^{1/3}T^{2/3})$ dynamic regret, where $T$ is the time horizon.
-Later works~\cite{ortner2020variational,cheung2019learning,fei2020dynamic} generalize the nonstationary setting to allow reward and transition functions vary for any number of time steps, as long as the total variation is bounded.
-Specifically, the work of~\cite{ortner2020variational} proves that \texttt{UCRL} with restart achieves $\tilde{O}((B_r+B_p)^{1/3}T^{2/3})$ dynamic regret, where $B_r$ and $B_p$ denote the total variation of reward and transition functions over all time steps.
-One shortcoming of their proposed algorithm is that it requires knowledge of the variation in each epoch.
-To overcome this issue, \cite{cheung2019learning} proposes an algorithm based on \texttt{UCRL2}, by combining sliding windows and a confidence widening technique.
-Their algorithm has slightly worse dynamic regret bound $\tilde{O}((B_r+B_p)^{1/4}T^{3/4})$.
+\paragraph{Nonstationary RL} The last relevant line of work is on dynamic regret analysis of nonstationary MDPs mostly without function approximation~\citep{auer2009near,ortner2020variational,cheung2019learning,fei2020dynamic,cheung2019non}.
+The work of~\citet{auer2009near} considers the setting in which the MDP is piecewise-stationary and allowed to change in $l$ times for the reward and transition functions.
+They show that \texttt{UCRL2} with restart achieves $\tilde{O}(l^{1/3}T^{2/3})$ dynamic regret, where $T$ is the time horizon.
+Later works~\citep{ortner2020variational,cheung2019non,fei2020dynamic} generalize the nonstationary setting to allow reward and transition functions vary for any number of time steps, as long as the total variation is bounded.
+Specifically, the work of~\citep{ortner2020variational} proves that \texttt{UCRL} with restart achieves $\tilde{O}((B_r+B_p)^{1/3}T^{2/3})$ dynamic regret (when the variation in each epoch is known), where $B_r$ and $B_p$ denote the total variation of reward and transition functions over all time steps. \citet{cheung2019non} proposes an algorithm based on \texttt{UCRL2} by combining sliding windows and a confidence widening technique.
+Their algorithm has slightly worse dynamic regret bound $\tilde{O}((B_r+B_p)^{1/4}T^{3/4})$ without knowing the local variations.
 Further, \cite{fei2020dynamic} develops an algorithm which directly optimizes the policy and enjoys near-optimal regret in the low-variation regime.
-A different model of nonstationary MDP is proposed by~\cite{lykouris2019corruption}, which smoothly interpolates between stationary and adversarial environments, by assuming that most episodes are stationary except for a small number of adversarial episodes.
-Note that \cite{lykouris2019corruption} considers linear function approximation, but their nonstationarity assumption is different from ours.
-In this paper, we assume the variation budget for reward and transition function is bounded, which is similar to the settings in~\cite{ortner2020variational, cheung2019learning}.
+A different model of nonstationary MDP is proposed by~\citet{lykouris2019corruption}, which smoothly interpolates between stationary and adversarial environments, by assuming that most episodes are stationary except for a small number of adversarial episodes.
+Note that \citet{lykouris2019corruption} considers linear function approximation, but their nonstationarity assumption is different from ours.
+In this paper, we assume the variation budget for reward and transition function is bounded, which is similar to the settings in~\citet{ortner2020variational, cheung2019non, mao2020near}.
+Concurrently to our work, \citet{touati2020efficient} propose an algorithm combining weighted least-squares value iteration and the optimistic principle, achieving the same $\tilde{O}(B^{1/4}d^{5/4}H^{5/4}T^{3/4})$ regret as we do with knowledge of the total variation $B$.
+They do not have a dynamic regret bound when the knowledge of local variations is available.
+Their proposed algorithm uses exponential weights to smoothly forget data that are far in the past.
+By contrast, our algorithm periodically restarts the \texttt{LSVI-UCB} algorithm from scratch to handle the non-stationarity and is much more computationally efficient.
+Another concurrent work by~\citet{wei2021non} follows a substantially different approach to achieve the optimal $T^{2/3}$ regret.
+The key idea of their algorithm is to run multiple base algorithms for stationary instances with different duration simultaneously, under a carefully designed random schedule.
+Compared with them, our algorithm has a slightly worse rate, but a much better computational complexity, since we only require to maintain one instance of the base algorithm.
+Both of these two concurrent works do not have empirical results, and we are also the first one to conduct numerical experiments on online exploration for non-stationary MDPs (Section~\ref{sec:exp}).
+Other related and concurrent works investigate online exploration in different classes of non-stationary MDPs, including linear kernal MDP~\citep{zhong2021optimistic}, constrained tabular MDP~\citep{ding2022provably}, and stochastic shorted path problem~\citep{chen2022near}.